Skip to content

 sudo chown prometheus:prometheus /usr/local/bin/amtool

-3. Create configuration file - create a new alertmanager.yml file under /etc/alertmanager
+3. Create the alertmanager.yml configuration file under /etc/alertmanager:

 sudo mkdir /etc/alertmanager